Noura-sun/planto/README.md

 ### 5. **Check Reminder Screen**
    - Displays a list of saved reminders.
    - Users can mark reminders as completed once finished.

----

-This updated README file provides a complete overview of the app, its features, and the screen structure, making it easy for developers and users to understand the project.

-Let me know if you'd like to refine or expand this further! 😊